csswizardry/csswizardry.github.com/_posts/2023-07-01-in-defence-of-domcontentloaded.md

 time while tackling this particular problem.

 Almost all of that 8.7s was lost to queuing and fetching that sheer number of bundles.
-Not necessarily the size of the bundles—just the sheer quantity of files that need scheduling, and which each carry their own latency cost.
+Not necessarily the size of the bundles — just the sheer quantity of files that need scheduling, and which each carry their own latency cost.

 While we haven’t worked out the sweet spot for this project, as a rule,